domanchi/robinhood-analysis/README.md

 ### Running the Analysis

 Finally, you can run the Jupyter notebook in the analysis/ folder using your preferred medium.
 Personally, I like the VSCode's built-in Jupyter kernel to do this.
+Be sure to configure your jupyter notebook to use the correct Python kernel (specifically, the one built by `make minimal` in `venv/bin/python`) as it will have reference to the `robinhood` library that powers the analysis.

 The notebooks will pull data from Robinhood's API (using the `pyrh` module, and credentials found in `session.json`), and cache them in `database.sqlite3`.
 This is why you may find that